Module 2: Configure and Deploy to OpenShift¶

 Build the container image¶

-# Create a binary BuildConfig that accepts source uploads
+Create a binary BuildConfig that accepts source uploads, then start the build:

 oc patch bc/calculus-agent --type=json \